 Debility

 Debility describes the condition of being rendered functionally diminished—not solely by illness or impairment, but by social, political, and institutional forces that withhold care, recognition, or access.
 Unlike disability, which can carry identity, rights, and collective belonging, debility often operates in silence: a slow erosion of capacity caused by austerity, punishment, burnout, exclusion, or trauma.
-This tag brings together writing on how schools, systems, and policies produce debility in both children and caregivers—through neglect, disbelief, denial of support, or forced containment.
-It offers a lens for understanding not only who is marked as impaired, but who is made unwell by institutional design.
+Debility also names the condition of possessing capacity without status—of being positioned to perform essential labour (supervision, de-escalation, crisis intervention, physical care) while systematically denied the structural supports, professional protections, or institutional authority that would make that labour sustainable or safe.
+In this sense, debility operates on caregivers as well as care recipients: workers absorb violence their roles require them to manage but which no system adequately resources them to prevent, their bodies accumulating injury in service of institutions that treat that injury as individual failure rather than systemic design.
+This tag brings together writing on how schools, systems, and policies produce debility in both children and caregivers—through neglect, disbelief, denial of support, forced containment, or the extraction of feminized care labour under conditions engineered to exhaust.
+It offers a lens for understanding not only who is marked as impaired, but who is made unwell by institutional design, and how that debilitation serves institutional purposes by absorbing failures that would otherwise demand accountability.

 -